John-Nagle/lslutils/npc/README.md

 walkable.
 An "invisible rug" will work, too.
 Transparent is OK, but phantom will not work.

 * Many automatic doors will not react to keyframed characters.
 We have a script for this and will publish it separately.
 The trick is to detect objects with llSensor, then check to see if they have nonzero velocity.
-That detectes avatars. vehicles, SL-style pathfinding characters, keyframe animated objects like these, and moving physical objects.
+That detectes avatars, vehicles, SL-builtin type pathfinding characters, keyframe animated objects like these, and moving physical objects.

-* The maze solver can work around objects not marked as static obstacles.
+* The maze solver can find a path around objects not marked as static obstacles.
 But it's both slow and size-limited.
 Anything bigger than a few meters across should be marked as a static obstacle if at all possible.
 The maze solver is limited to 20 character widths on either side of the static path, which is usually 10 meters or so.

 ![Maze solving gets past reasonable-sized obstacles](images/patharoundcars.jpg)